 Family Therapy: Temporary or Long Term

 Whether you and your family use family therapy as a quick fix or a continued therapy is a personal decision.
 Some families are only interested in fixing the issues at hand.
-But other families believe that the benefits of family therapy have made such a difference in the family dynamic they want to continue.
+But other families believe that the benefits of family therapy have made such a difference in the family dynamic that they want to continue.

-For families that are trying to find a daily balance in the battle with mental illness, it is highly recommended that family therapy is a long term treatment.
+For families that are trying to find a daily balance in the battle with mental illness, it is highly recommended that family therapy is a long-term treatment.
 Even when mental illness is controlled with therapy and medication it is important that the whole family feels happy and healthy.

 Where to Turn for Family Therapy

-Individual therapy is important for people who suffer from mental illness.
+Individual therapy is important for people who suffer from mental illnesses.
 But mental illness is not just an individual’s disease, it is a family disease.
 The caring staff at Montare Behavioral Health is waiting to help you and your family.
 Don’t let mental illness keep destroying your family.
 Click here to get help.